danielprofili/danielprofili.github.io/research.md

 (e.g. by Groebner basis) the ideal $$I = (f_1, \dots, f_n)$$ generated
 by the polynomials.
-The generator of the elimination ideal is precisely the resultant; however, in general, this operation is very slow as computing Groebner bases is computationally intensive.
+The generator of the elimination ideal is precisely the resultant; however, in general, this operation is very slow as computing Groebner bases is computationally intensive (in both a theoretical sense and a practical sense: Buchberger's algorithm, [the primary method for computing Groebner bases](https://en.wikipedia.org/wiki/Faug%C3%A8re%27s_F4_and_F5_algorithms), runs in about double-exponential time and computing resultants in quantities in the thousands in Sage without parallelism takes a modest computer anywhere from hours to days).

 Below is a simple example resultant computed using [SageMath](https://www.sagemath.org).
 Here, we define